+If you ever wonder why God punishes us I have the perfect situation that will explain it to you.
 The other week I discovered that my son spent over $1100 (in three weeks) by signing on to my Xbox account and buying games.
 My son is 7 years old and very technology inclined.
 While some would say he did it by accident.
 I know better than that.
 My son went to great lengths to cover up his lie.
 After playing the games, he deleted them so I would not see them.
-The two games that were still on the console he told me were free trial versions of the game when in fact there were full versions of the game that he paid for.
-To make a long story short, after I found out about his extensive spending he needed to be punished.
+The two games that were still on the console he told me were free trial versions of the game when in fact there were full versions of the game that he paid for, or better yet that he paid for with the money he stole from me.
+To make a long story short, after I found out about his extensive spending he NEEDED to be punished.

-I grounded him from the Xbox, computer, television, and I spanked him AND just so he knew how much $1100 was, I told him that he would not be going to Universal Studios for his birthday, explaining to him that the $1100 could have paid for his entire trip!
-Even though I had to punish my son, I felt really bad for him.
-No “normal” parent wants to punish or hurt their child, but I had to so that he knows NEVER to steal and/or lie to me again.
+I came up with the worst possible punishment that I could give him and even though I HAD to punish my son, I felt really bad for him.
+No “normal” parent wants to punish or hurt their child, but I HAD to so that he knows NEVER to steal and/or lie to me again.